olshevski/compose-safe-args/README.md

 As simple as that.

-There is a of course a bunch of other useful features that will be explained further.
+There is of course a bunch of other useful features that will be explained further.
 But first...

 ## Add the library to your project

-First of all add [Kotlin Symbol Processing](https://github.com/google/ksp) plugin to the module of your project where you are going to declare routes:
+First, add [Kotlin Symbol Processing](https://github.com/google/ksp) plugin to the module of your project where you are going to declare routes:

 ```kotlin
 plugins {